AntiSlopAntiSlop

 AntiSlop

 Most teams publish a blog post, share it once, and move on.
 That is a waste.
 One solid article contains enough ideas to fuel a full week of social content, but only if you treat repurposing as a system, not a scramble.
-This is the practical workflow we use to turn one blog post into 10 social posts without sounding like a copy paste factory.
+This is the practical content repurposing tool workflow we use to turn one blog post into 10 social posts without sounding like a copy paste factory.

 The principle: extract, do not recycle